-We perform Undo operation for those transaction that contains only <start> but not <commit> log record.
+We perform Undo operation for those transactions that contains only <start> but not <commit> log record.

-Therefore we perform Redo of $T_1$ and Undo of $T_2$ .
+Therefore we perform Redo of T_1 and Undo of T_2 .

 9. Indexing

 Sol: Cluster index is created on a column with cluster of values (like year, age, branch where group of students fall under one group), so it is non-key but requires ordering.